-Accommodation Administration Guidelines 4f 4g 4h 4i ELA/Literacy Selected Response Options 18 Speech-to-Text Human Scribe Human Signer Assistive Technology Device (SR/PNP Reference BU) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected.
+Administration Guidelines Testing: Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text, Human Scribe, Human Signer, or Assistive Technology Device selected.
 Materials: External device provided by the student, if needed.
 If the student uses speech-to-text software, such as Dragon® Naturally Speaking, then a separate computer must be provided; one to run the assessment on TestNav and a second computer to run the software.
 TestNav 8 does not contain embedded speech-to-text software.
 Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Appendix L: Human Signing Guidelines (signers only).
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Appendix L: Human Signing Guidelines (signers only). cology that provides speech-to-text functionality that will interact with av, the student must also be registered for Assistive Technology Non in-reader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
 Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
-Reference the Assistive Technology Guidelines available at the following link in the Technology Guidelines drop-down menu: https://parcc.pearson.com/technology-setup/.
-4j 4k 4l 4m Mathematics Response Options Speech-to-Text Human Scribe Human Signer Assistive Technology Device (SR/PNP Reference BV) During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
+Reference the Assistive Technology Guidelines available at the following link in the Technology Guidelines drop-down menu: https://parcc.pearson.com/technology-setup/ . g Testing: Student dictates responses either verbally, using an external in-to-text device, an augmentative/assistive communication device objecture/word board), or by dictating, signing, gesturing, pointing, or azing.
 The student must be tested in a separate setting.
-The student must be familiar with any assistive technology external device used for test administration.
-Note: TestNav does not have embedded Speech-to-Text functionality-students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
-After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+The student of familiar with any assistive technology external device used for test interaction.
+Note: TestNav does not have embedded Speech-to-Text conality-students must use allowable Assistive Technology or an anial third party device (responses must be transcribed).
+Testing: Responses must be transcribed exactly as dictated/signed (e.g., the numan scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
-Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
-Test-related content must be deleted from all devices.
-Nonscorable student work must be securely shredded.
+Test Administrators are responsible for collecting all paper monscorable student work created using assistive technology devices. numan scribe/signer may student's responses wher test booklet or answer do scored.
+Refer to Appendix C : Prot Accommodation and for T Test Administrators are re